dmslowmo/parl-pings/README.md

 parl-pings
 ==========

-Ping multiple hosts in parallel
+Ping multiple hosts in parallel written in Bash.

 An input file containing a list of hosts (one host per line) is required.